-Hot glue or E6000 glue are both highly durable and can easily adhere buttons, ribbons, bows, thich thread (to place beads upon) and other common quiet book crafting materials.
+Hot glue or E6000 glue is both highly durable and can easily adhere buttons, ribbons, bows, thick thread (to place beads upon), and other common quiet book crafting materials.

 Pockets, Pouches, And Flaps

-If you plan on adorning the pocket, pouch, or flap with decorations of some type, I recommend adhering them in place before glueing the feature to the page.
+If you plan on adorning the pocket, pouch, or flap with decorations of some type, I recommend adhering them in place before gluing the feature to the page.